 Humanin and Humanin Analogs Patent Coverage

-We are the exclusive licensee from the Regents and the Albert Einstein College of Medicine of Yeshiva University of two U.S. issued patents covering humanin and humanin analogs for treatment of disease.
+We are the exclusive licensee from the Regents and the Albert Einstein College of Medicine of Yeshiva University of two U.S. issued patents covering humanin and humanin analogs for treatment of disease which expire in 2028 and 2029.